FAQ

 Are the ships wheelchair accessible?

-We offer an Oceanview cabin that’s been specifically designed to be completely ADA compliant and therefore includes a fully operable wheelchair access wet unit.
+We offer an Oceanview stateroom on Vega and an Oceanview and a Balcony stateroom on Diana.
+These staterooms are specifically designed to be completely ADA compliant and have a fully operable wheelchair-access wet unit.

-The ship itself has two lifts serving every passenger deck except the Stargazing top deck, which is therefore more difficult to access, as are the Aft Marina and Swan’s Nest forward observation platform.
-Moreover, we do not have any special equipment facilitating access to the swimming pool, jacuzzi and sauna.
-Otherwise our ship is entirely at your disposal.
+Our ships have two lifts, serving every passenger deck apart from the Stargazing top deck, which is, therefore, more difficult to access, as are the Aft Marina and Swan’s Nest forward observation platform.
+Also, we don’t have special equipment to access the swimming pool, jacuzzi, or sauna.
+Otherwise, the ship is entirely at your disposal.

 Antarctica cruises